How Streaming Helps Gaming Businesses Scale

 The main obstacle in building a brand in Gaming & Esports is getting your name out there.
 In what seems to be an endless stream of content for a viewer’s attention to be captured, how do content creators stick out in the crowd?

 The first impression is often the most important activation factor that a streamer has to retain the attention of a prospective viewer, follower, donator, or subscriber.
 The challenge is that the first impression is often outside of the control of the streamer.
 Currently, of the big three streaming platforms, Twitch is the only platform that has a sophisticated directory.
 Facebook has a simplified directory, however difficult to navigate, causing friction between the viewer and potential streamer.
-Therefore, Twitch offers the highest chance to be randomly discovered by a viewer.
+Therefore, Twitch offers the highest chance of being randomly discovered by a viewer.
 However, Twitch doesn’t offer the streamer the ability to customize their thumbnail—rather, thumbnails are auto-generated by the platform.
 Therefore, it is the goal of the streamer to strategically design their stream in order for the algorithm to select the most attractive thumbnail.
 A compelling thumbnail may be the difference between hundreds & thousands of viewers.
 In the event that the streamer has successfully captured the attention of the prospective viewer, it is said that the streamer has 15 seconds to convert that viewer into a follower, statistically, followers are more likely to return and participate in future streams.

 From an individual streamer perspective, the process of building a brand through streaming can be a monumental challenge.
 Therefore many streamers join what is called creator communities, stream teams, or esports organizations.
 Lately, the lines between these three groups have become more blurred.
 Originally, these groups were separated by the purpose of their goals.
 Creator communities were more of a casual approach to sharing the benefits of streaming to other streamers through hosting, raiding, and collaboration.
 Stream teams were more organized as legitimate businesses providing facilities, amenities, and services to streamers that could be seen as complicated for the individual streamers.
 Esports Organizations were modeled after traditional sports organizations and served to elevate the level of performance in games for competitive players.
 However, nowadays, these three groups serve more or less the same purpose to build community, sell the lifestyle, and provide entertainment.

-The benefit for the individual streamer to join one of these organizations is that they become a part of a community-focused company that aims to increase monetization opportunities.
+The benefit for the individual streamer in joining one of these organizations is that they become a part of a community-focused company that aims to increase monetization opportunities.
 The idea is that these organizations provide agency to the streamers to broker affiliate, partner, and sponsorship opportunities that would be otherwise difficult for the individual streamer.
 The organization would be able to negotiate with advertisers that could sell based on the bulk of their audience rather than that of any individual streamer.

 The process of building a brand in Esports through streaming begins by deciding where you fall within these three categories.
 If you’re a player, your goal is to use streaming to be discovered by teams.
 If you’re a team, your goal is to win tournaments regularly.
 If you’re a tournament organizer, your goal is to form partnerships with sponsors & provide unmatched user experiences.